-- If the engine stalls or RPM exceeds 2500
+- If the engine stalls or RPM exceeds 2500.

-- Any engine warning lamps come on
+- Any engine warning lamps come on.

-- The hood is opened
+- The hood is opened.

-- The hazard switch is pressed
+- The hazard switch is pressed.

 - The transmission is moved out of P (Park).

-The vehicle can be started remotely up to a maximum of two times.
+The vehicle can be started remotely a maximum of two times consecutively.
 The vehicle is also allowed a maximum of one failed start, where the remote start sequence was initiated but the engine stopped cranking without starting.
-After either of these conditions, or if the Vehicle Theft Alarm is alarming, or if the PANIC button was pressed, the vehicle must be reset by inserting a valid key into the ignition and moving it to the RUN position, then back to LOCK.
+Following either of these conditions, or if the Vehicle Security Alarm (if equipped) is alarming, or if the PANIC button was pressed, the system must be reset before remote starting the vehicle again.
+To reset the system, insert a valid key into the ignition and turn it to the ON position and then back to the LOCK position.